 Before you apply, notify the business development agency in the

-state or territory in which you, or your family member, intend to continue your investment activity.
+state or territory in which you, or a member of your family unit, intend to continue your investment activity.

 To do this, complete the notification form: